MoneyFinder FAQs

 4. Upload to MoneyFinder.
 Once you have your bill, click "Upload a bill" in your MoneyFinder account, select the file, and you're done.

-How will I know I've uploaded my bill successfully?
+How will I know I've shared my bill successfully?

 Once your bill is uploaded, you'll see a confirmation in your account.
 If there's ever an issue with the file, we'll follow up with you so you can fix it.